-Once it appears in the list, click the checkbox in the Email column so set it as your email domain.
-You will see an activity indicator appear briefly, before a code appears in the Validation Code column.
-You will want to copy this code to your clipboard.
+Once it appears in the list, click the checkbox in the Email column to set it as your email domain:

 The exact procedure for this next step will vary, depending on the company you use to host your email domain.
 This could be GoDaddy, Register.com, NameCheap, or any other.

 Change 1: Connecting to Syngency's email service

 You'll need to add a new TXT record and three new CNAME records to your DNS, with the Record Name and Record Value copied from the Verify Domain dialog (above).

 Change 2: Authenticating email with SPF

 Sender Policy Framework (SPF) is an email validation standard that's designed to prevent email spoofing.
 Domain owners use SPF to tell email providers which servers are allowed to send email from their domains which helps prevent your emails being marked as spam by receiving email servers.

 If you don't already have an SPF record, add a new TXT record to the DNS, with either a blank name or an @ symbol (this depends on your DNS service).

 If your domain already has an SPF record, you can add the following statement to the record value:

 It's important to get this right to avoid email issues.
 A malformed SPF record or multiple SPF records could affect your email service.